 Breeze on by, and you just might miss it: the soft sounds of smoky, sultry jazz wafting out of the Pearl’s former Bottling Department.

-Follow the trail, and you’ll find yourself swinging open the stately doors and descending into the welcoming embrace of Jazz TX: a cocktail bar, lounge, and performance hotspot that has been quietly and dynamically transforming San Antonio’s live music scene.
+Follow the trail, and you’ll find yourself swinging open the stately doors and descending into the welcoming embrace of Jazz TX: a cocktail bar, lounge, and performance hotspot that has been quietly transforming San Antonio’s live music scene.

-A richly elegant, yet soulful locale, Jazz TX is somehow both brand new and decades-old: a recent addition to the Pearl (est 2016) as well as sort of “acting time machine,” effortlessly transporting its guests to the velvet-and-bourbon romance of a bygone era.
+A richly elegant, soulful locale, Jazz TX is somehow both brand new and decades-old: a recent addition to the Pearl (est 2016) as well as sort of “acting time machine,” transporting its guests to the velvet-and-bourbon romance of a bygone era.

 Armed with a cast of wonderfully talented musicians and a baby grand piano (along with a menu stocked with an elevated take on Texas comfort food), owner and bandleader Brent “Doc” Watkins invites sold-out crowds to sway and dance their way through an evening that’s “less of a performance and more of a party.”